 When a vehicle is admitted, it must be registered in a vehicle register (VR).
-For this purpose, tThe keeper of the vehicle should register it with the registration entity of the Contracting State in which a vehicle is admitted that admitted the vehicle for the first time (the initial admission).
-A list of registration entities is published on OTIF's website (see section 11 of this handbook). should register the vehicle in the VR and, subsequently, list tThe other Contracting States in which the vehicle is also admitted should be listed in the VR as well.
-The competent authorities and railway actors, such as railway undertakings and infrastructure managers, should be able to check the status of each vehicle, such as where it is admitted, who the ECM is, etc., irrespective of the VR in which it is registered.
+For this purpose, the keeper of the vehicle should register it with the registration entity of the Contracting State that admitted the vehicle for the first time (the initial admission).
+A list of registration entities is published on OTIF's website (see section 11 of this handbook).
+The other Contracting States in which the vehicle is also admitted should be listed in the VR as well.

-Competent authorities, infrastructure managers, railway undertakings, keepers and other relevant actors get_should be given access to the relevant information concerning vehicles admitted to international traffic, so that they can:
+Competent authorities, infrastructure managers, railway undertakings, keepers and other relevant actors should be given access to the relevant information concerning vehicles admitted to international traffic, so that they can: